 Lunch and Milk

-Football, Basketball, Volleyball, Cheer, Cross Country, Archery and Track fees are $45.00 per sport.
+- HSS Football, Basketball, Volleyball, Cheer, Cross Country, Archery, and Track fees are $60.00 per sport.

-- Basketball, volleyball, track and field uniforms and football jerseys are included in the fees.
+- Rental of HSS basketball, volleyball, track and field uniforms, and football jerseys are included in the fees.

-- Volleyball knee- pads, football pads, pants, and helmets must be individually purchased.
+- HSS volleyball knee pads, football pads, pants, and helmets must be purchased individually.